 Chief Financial Officer and Secretary to the Board of Trustees

-BCom CPA
+BCom FCPA

 Head of Junior School